IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 ticketsCounter.add(1)
 ```
 Now we have plugged instrumentation and custom metrics for `ticket-service`.
+Full service implementation you can find by [this link](https://github.com/IvannKurchenko/blog-telemetry/tree/main/opentelemetry)

 ### Metrics only example: Prometheus + Grafana
 Since, OpenTelemetry supports integration with Prometheus for metrics exporting, we can use it to monitor tickets count.